rafeh-imtiaz/ResuAI/README.md

 - Validates answers and scores interviews using LLaMA via Ollama.
 - Saves full interview results to CSV.

+### 🧩 All-in-One Agent (`ResuAI_combined.py`)
+- Combines resume screening and voice interviews in a single, seamless Streamlit app.
+- Allows you to screen CVs, extract top candidates, and immediately conduct interviews — all from one interface.
+- No need to manually link files or move data between steps.

 ---

 ### ⚙️ Installation